top of page

 In that which is night for all beings, the one who is wise, who has mastery over oneself, is awake.
 That in which beings are awake, is night for the person who sees.
 (2.69)

-Let’s take a look at some of the more common ones:
+Let’s take a look at some of the more common expressions:

 Erroneous inversion (viparyaya)

 Viparyaya is the reversal of an object’s orientation, such that it makes us believe it to be something other than it is.
 For example, we walk into a potter’s shop and see all kinds of wonderful creations including plates, bowls, cups, vases and pots.
 However, what we miss is the fact that all the pottery is just clay shaped into various name and form.
-The “plate,” “bowl,” “cup,” “vase,” and “pot” are just concepts.
+The “plate,” “bowl,” “cup,” “vase,” and “pot” are just concepts shaped from the same material.
 Another example is gold jewelry, which as we all know, is just gold.
 We say there’s a ”gold necklace,” but what we should really be saying is there is “necklace-y gold.”
 In this case, the gold is the truth about the necklace.
-“Necklace” is just a name and quality of the gold!
+“Necklace” is just a name and quality of the gold.

 Mithya is often used to describe that which is apparently real in contrast to that which is actually real or true (satya).
-Vedanta defines “real” as that which is never changing, always present and not dependent on something other.
+Vedanta defines “real” as that which is never changing, always present and independent.
 The conclusion is that only the Self can be real and that all objects are only apparently real.
 While it’s true that we experience objects, all objects lack substance, are impermanent and are made up of other parts.
-So, wrong knowledge is to believe that an object is permanent and substantial when in actuality, it is ephemeral and always changing into something else.
+So, it's wrong to believe that an object is permanent and substantial when in actuality, it is ephemeral and always changing into something else.

 Delusion (moha)